ana-edelinski/ana-edelinski/README.md

 -->

 📚 Applied Computer Science and Informatics Student @ Faculty of Technical Sciences, University of Novi Sad <br>
-👩‍💻 See my journey on https://www.linkedin.com/in/anaedelinski/ <br>
+👩‍💻 More about me on https://www.linkedin.com/in/anaedelinski/ <br>
 📫 How to reach me anaedelinski@outlook.com <br>

 ## Technologies and Tools